Planum Boreum

 Planum Boreum (Latin: "the northern plain") is the northern polar plain on Mars.
-It extends northward from roughly 80°N and is centered at 88.0°N 15.0°E. Surrounding the high polar plain is a flat and featureless lowland plain called Vastitas Borealis which extends for approximately 1500 kilometres southwards, dominating the northern hemisphere.
+It extends northward from roughly 80°N and is centered at 88.0°N 15.0°E. Surrounding the high polar plain is a flat and featureless lowland plain called Vastitas Borealis which extends for approximately 1500 kilometers southwards, dominating the northern hemisphere.

 Features

 The main feature of the Planum Boreum is a large fissure or canyon in the polar ice cap called Chasma Boreale.
 It is up to 100 km wide and features scarps up to 2 km high.
 By comparison, the Grand Canyon is approximately 1.6 km deep in some places and 446 km long but only up to 24 km wide.
 Chasma Boreale cuts through polar deposits and ice, such as those present at Greenland.

 Planum Boreum interfaces with Vastitas Borealis west of Chasma Boreale at an irregular scarp named Rupes Tenuis.
 This scarp reaches heights of up to 1 km.
 At other places, the interface is a collection of mesas and troughs.

 Planum Boreum is surrounded by large fields of sand dunes spanning from 75°N to 85°N. These dune fields are named Olympia Undae, Abalos Undae, Siton Undae, and Hyperboreae Undae.
 Olympia Undae, by far the largest, covers from 100°E to 240°E. Abalos Undae covers from 261°E to 280°E and Hyperboreale Undae spans from 311°E to 341°E. See also List of extraterrestrial dune fields.

+The North Polar Layered Deposits (NPLD) are a kilometer-thick part of Mars's north polar ice cap.
+They are mostly water ice (about 95%) mixed with layers of dust.
+They form a geological record of Mars's climate over millions of years.
+Layers form because the climate has gone through many cycles of atmospheric ice and dust deposition.